 Soil Enhancement

 Conventional composting relies on the natural decay or rotting processes of organic matter.
-Depending on the composting process employed, it can take weeks for complete organic matter decomposition.
+Depending on the composting process employed, it can take months for complete organic matter decomposition.

 Composts often produce an inhomogeneous mix in varying stages of decay.
 As a result, compost that is not properly broken down will not be stable and is prone to further decomposition, mold, and odor after application.